scrapfly/scrapfly-scrapers/perplexity-scraper/README.md

 This scraper uses [scrapfly.io](https://scrapfly.io/) and Python to scrape data from perplexity.ai.

 ## What it scrapes
-- Answer pages: query, answer text, sources (title, URL)
+- Answer pages: query, answer markdown, cited domains, source count, follow-up suggestions
-- Multi-turn conversations: conversation ID, list of exchanges (query + answer + sources)

 ## Fair Use Disclaimer